emersongcardona/projectraven-js/readme.md

 ### **Usage**
 --------
 ProjectRavenJS is used as utilities for Node.js applications.
-Either for Fronted apps and Backend apps.
+Either for Frontend apps and Backend apps.
 So, you can use them in the way you need it.

 #### **ConvertJS**